• Login

 substitutes for words they've already used.
 A very perceptive

 science-fiction writer once wrote, English has no synonyms; it has a great many words that mean _almost_ the same thing.'
-But Mark Twain wrote,
+But Mark Twain wrote, The difference between the right word and the

 almost right word is the difference between the lightning and the

 lightning bug.'
 He also wrote, Use the _right_ word, not its second cousin.'
-Or to paraphrase Samuel Taylor Coleridge,
+Or to paraphrase Samuel Taylor Coleridge, Good

 writing is the right words in the right order.' "